Teffont Evias: History

 A silver stater of the pre-Roman Durotriges tribe has been found in Teffont which may have been near the boundary of Durotrigian territory.

+There is an extensive sacred site and settlement, with much Roman-period material but possibly started well before the Roman arrival, on the ridge to the west of the village.

+At least two Roman cists were found in the quarry in Blackfurlong wood, some 200 metres west of the church.
+Their whereabouts are now unknown.

 The modern name derives from "Teo", an old Germanic word meaning a boundary, and the Late Latin word "fontana", meaning a spring of water.
-The perennial stream rises at Spring Head at the north end of Teffont Magna, and flows some 2.5 km south to its debouchment into the River Nadder.

 Early Saxon remains have not been found to the west of the stream, and the original boundary may have separated the Romano-British from the Anglo-Saxons.
 The "Ewyas" element derives from Ewyas Harold in Herefordshire's Golden Valley, the main seat of Alfred of Marlborough, lord of Tefonte at the time of Domesday Book.
-From Saxon times the village has been generally on the valley bottom along the course of the stream; the Teffont Archaeology Project found remains of Roman settlement, possibly a sacred site, on higher ground.
+From Saxon times the village has been generally on the valley bottom along the course of the stream.

 For administration, including punishment of misconduct, the village formed part of Dunworth hundred; in 1502 its tithingman was presented to the hundred court for not carrying a staff as precedent required.

 According to Wilson's Imperial Gazetteer of England and Wales (1870–1872):